hackclub/hackclub/workshops/sudoku/README.md

     }
 }
 ```
 Create another while loop and try-catch statement to catch for errors.
+This will handle the user's input value.

-## More of Entering the Value
+### More of Entering the Value

+Focus on the try portion of the new try-catch block in the while loop.
 ```csharp
 try
 {